lifted-studios/AutoCopyright/README.md

 # Options

-Edit the settings file (it should open automatically the first time you use a SublimeCopyright command):
+Edit the settings file (it should open automatically the first time you use a Lifted Copyright command):

 *   `"owner": ""`